sundarnagarajan/rdp-thinbook-linux/README.md

 - Suspend / resume
     - UEFI --> Advanced --> ACPI Settings --> Enable ACPI Auto Configuration: Change from Enabled --> Disabled

-    - With JUST the one change above, suspend / resume works perfectly
-    - Have tried with Wifi and Bluetooth audio active, on resume Wifi reconnects and audio stream resumes

-    - Have **NOT** tried with USB 3.0 peripherals plugged while suspending

 - Sound
     - UEFI --> Chipset --> Audio Configuration --> LPE Audio Support: Set to ```LPE Audio ACPI mode`` (default setting)